ellipsis/ellipsis/README.md

 Path to your module.

 ### API
-Ellipsis exposes a number of variables to modules during install/execution as well as a collection of useful utility functions.
+There are a number of functions ellipsis exposes which can be useful in your module's hooks:

 #### ellipsis.backup
 Moves existing file `$1` to `$1.bak`, taking care not to overwrite any existing